UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: How to backup file(s) and folder(s) on Azure Stack VMs using Microsoft Azure recovery services (MARS) - PowerShell
+toc_title: Back up files and folders - PowerShell
 toc_fullpath: Users/How To/azs-how-configure-mars-backups-powershell.md
 toc_mdlink: azs-how-configure-mars-backups-powershell.md
 ---

-# Backing up file(s) and folder(s) on Azure Stack VMs using Microsoft Azure recovery services (MARS) - PowerShell
+# How to back up files and folders on Azure Stack VMs using PowerShell

 # Overview

-This article explains how to setup the MARS agent to backup file(s) and folder(s) from Azure Stack VMs to Microsoft Azure recovery services vaults.
+This article explains how to setup the Microsoft Azure Recovery Services (MARS) agent to backup files and folders from Azure Stack VMs to Recovery Services vaults.

 Recovery Services vaults store all backups and recovery points you create over time, and contains the backup policy applied to backed up machines.